Mathématique: On Lethe Fixed

 He does not step aside.

-“Step aside,” Val says again, “or I will shoot you.”
+“Step aside,” Val repeats, “or I will shoot you.”

 “You won’t,” he says.

-She shakes her head, adjusts her stance, shifts her grip, blinks her eyes, clenches her jaw, and says, “You don’t know that,” with all the steel that Val has in her hands and throat and heart.
+Val shakes her head, widens her stance, shifts her grip, clenches her jaw, doubles down on her resolve and says, “You don’t know that,” with all the strength she has in her hands and throat and heart.

-“Yes,” he says, like he’s pouring assurance into the air.
-“I do.”
+“Yes,” he says, pouring assurance into the air, “I do.”

 Maybe it’s not confidence.